 Mistake #1: Poor listings

 If your Amazon listings are not set up well, the money you put into Facebook Ads will be wasted.
-The primary benefit to running Facebook Ads for Amazon products is not and immediate, profitable return on ad spend (where your profit margin is higher than your Advertising Cost of Sales, ACOS).
+The primary benefit to running Facebook Ads for Amazon products is not an immediate, profitable return on ad spend (where your profit margin is higher than your Advertising Cost of Sales, ACOS).
 These do not work in the same manner as Sponsored Products ads.
 The primary benefit is a boost in sales velocity & conversion rate, which will lead to increased rankings and thus bring you more organic traffic and sales from Amazon.

 However, if you are not optimized for the Amazon search engine, then you won’t benefit much from a boost in the rankings.
-Furthermore, if you don’t have listing copy and images that convert traffic into sales, your rankings boost won’t last very long.
+Furthermore, if you don’t have listing copies and images that convert traffic into sales, your rankings boost won’t last very long.

 Mistake #2: Driving Traffic Straight to Amazon

 In marketing, it’s important to tailor your message to someone based on where they are in the buyer journey.
 Someone searching for a product on Amazon is much further along the buyer journey compared to someone scrolling through Facebook News Feed who is shown an ad for a product they’ve never seen.
 Therefore, the person on Amazon is more likely to convert than the person on Facebook.
 So, if you are driving traffic straight from Facebook to Amazon, your conversion rates may take a dip.
 This will negatively impact your rankings.